Working Together to Bring About a Healthier Kenya

 The Health-for-Life team attended the DFID (British Department for International Development) and the M-PESA Foundation (mobile banking) Foundations Meeting which hosted 20 Kenyan and International Foundations.
 The Foundations included the Rockefeller, Ford, Gates, Equity, Safaricom and Akiba Khaki Foundations.
 We were provided an opportunity to update ourselves on developments made by the invited charities and to discuss ways for possible collaborations.

-October 2014 We completed our Health for Life Kenya Health Education Policy Proposal was completed.
+We completed our Health for Life Kenya Health Education Policy Proposal.

 Principal Secretary of the Ministry of Education,